2018 24 Hours of Le Mans: Post-race

 During post-race scrutineering, the technical delegates discovered that the LMP2-winning No. 26 G-Drive and the No. 28 TDS cars had modified refuelling rigs in their fuel system assemblies extending to the dead man valve and inside the cone of the fuel restrictor to lessen the time spent in the pit lane, causing the stewards to disqualify the cars.
 Both teams filed an appeal to the penalties with the FIA International Court of Appeal.
 The tribunal met on 18 September and delayed giving a verdict because the judges on the panel wanted extra time to review the appeal and informed the team's lawyers of this.
 On 2 October, the tribunal heard the G-Drive and TDS team's appeal.
-G-Drive argued the modified component was a "commendable technical innovation" with no specific regulation about modifications between the fuel flow restr IPictor and the dead man's valve established.
+G-Drive argued the modified component was a "commendable technical innovation" with no specific regulation about modifications between the fuel flow restristrictor and the dead man's valve established.
 The court upheld the stewards' decision by deeming the introduction of an additional component protruding the fuel flow restrictor a regulation transgression.
 The Signatech Alpine team took the win in LMP2, the No. 39 Graff car was second and the No. 32 United Autosports vehicle completed the class podium in third.

 The result increased Alonso, Buemi and Nakajima's lead in the LMP Drivers' Championship to 20 points over their teammates Conway, Kobayashi and López in second.
 Beche, Laurent and Menezes remained in third place.
 Lapierre, André Negrão and Thiriet's victory in LMP2 moved them from seventh to fourth and Jani, Lotterer and Senna were fifth.
 Christensen and Estre took the lead of the GTE Drivers Championship from Johnson, Mücke and Pla.
 Bruni and Lietz were in third position.
 Toyota increased their lead over the Rebellion squad in the LMP1 Teams' Championship to 27 points.
 The ByKolles and SMP Racing teams retained third and fourth.
 Porsche moved further away from Ford by 44 points in the GTE Manufacturers' Championship and Ferrari maintained third place with six races remaining in the season.

-Race classification
+Official results

 The minimum number of laps for classification (70 per cent of the overall winning car's race distance) was 272 laps.
 Class winners are in bold.